In The Press

 Answer:

-If you are going to be making a purchase, short-term, less than one year, I would not advise that you invest it.
+If you are going to be making a purchase, short-term, less than one year,

 The good news is liquid rates are climbing for the first time in years.